Multimedia Guide using Adobe Premiere Pro

 80-200mm ƒ/4

-Lennox Boodram – a ministry partner, saved from drug and alcohol addiction- runs a Christian drug and family rehab center (Turning Point)that has been operating for the past five years.
-He is talking with some of the students from Cedarville University taking the workshop this week in Trinidad.
+Lennox Boodram – a ministry partner saved from drug and alcohol addiction- runs a Christian drug and family rehab center (Turning Point)that has been operating for the past five years.
+He is talking with some of the students from Cedarville University who are taking the workshop this week in Trinidad.
 [NIKON Z 6, Sigma24.0-105.0 mm f/4.0, ISO 11400, f/4, 1/250, Focal Length = 105]

-However, airlines often limit the amount of weight you can carry when you travel internationally.
-So I have been working around this using a zoom lens, which means I can take fewer lenses but cover more focal length range.
+However, airlines often limit the weight you can carry when traveling internationally.
+So, I have been working around this using a zoom lens, which means I can take fewer lenses but cover a more comprehensive focal length range.

 I wrote recently about how the Nikon 28-300mm paired with the Nikon D5 works when traveling and covering sports.
 On my most recent trip to Trinidad, I knew we would have a chance to photograph the Scarlet Ibis at the Caroni Swamp.
-Due to the weight, I didn’t want to carry my Sigma 120-300mm ƒ/2.8 and 2x converter, so I chose to bring the Nikon 28-300mm ƒ/3.5-5.6 to use on my new mirrorless Nikon Z6.
+Due to the weight, I didn’t want to carry my Sigma 120-300mm ƒ/2.8 and 2x converter, so I brought the Nikon 28-300mm ƒ/3.5-5.6 on my new mirrorless Nikon Z6.

 If I were going to Trinidad to photograph the birds for a job where the client needed great photos, I would have brought the Sigma 300-800mm F5.6 EX DG APO HSM.